noris-network/koris/CONTRIBUTING.rst

 entered the ring.
 This tool, ``pipenv`` aims not only to manage virtual environments but also to manage the dependencies documented in ``requirements.txt``. ``pipenv`` uses two files, ``Pipfile`` and ``Pipfile.lock``.
-When you install a new package needed for ``kolt`` this package will be recorded in ``Pipfile``.
+When you install a new package needed for ``koris`` this package will be recorded in ``Pipfile``.
 Usually, you don't want to change neither of this files. ``pipenv`` has built-in tools to help updating the dependencies and documenting changes in